DHTMLX/gantt-docs/data/desktop/gantt_instance.md

 Let's consider the most common case - building an application with several pages/tabs/views.

-The following approach can be applicable to the Angular-based (or React-based) apps and is available only in the Enterprise or Ultimate version of dhtmlxGantt (and not available in the GPL or Commercial editions):
+The following approach can be applicable to the Angular-based (or React-based) apps and is available only in the Commercial, Enterprise or Ultimate version of dhtmlxGantt (and not available in the GPL or Individual editions):

 - when you open a page/tab/view with Gantt, you need to create a new Gantt instance;
 - when you switch to a different page/tab/view, you need to [destroy the Gantt instance](desktop/multiple_gantts.md#destructorofganttanddataprocessorinstances).